Knowledge Base

 In both cases you should end up with 3 Filings in your blotter which will hopefully look like the below:

-In this example the accounting year has been extended to cover the period 1st of June 2018 to 31st of December 2019.
-(19 months)
+In this example the accounting year has been extended to cover the period 7th July 2022 to 31st July 2023 - a period of 1 year and 25 days.

-The IXBRL accounts can cover the entire extended accounting period (in our example 1st of June 2019 to 31st of December 2019.) - which makes the filing slightly easier.
+The IXBRL accounts can cover the entire extended accounting period (in our example 7th July 2022 to the 31st July 2023.) - which makes the filing slightly easier.

 The primary question here is normally "what to enter for turnover in CT600 when accounting year is more than 12 months"?